Lalauraph/PetGram/README.md

 # PetGram
-Social media for our furr friends
+Social media for our furry friends